animesh-007/starter-academic/content/home/demo.md

 # This file represents a page section.
 headless: true

 # Order that this section appears on the page.
-weight: 15
+weight: 30

-title: Demos
+title: Contributions
 subtitle:

 design:
-  columns: "1"
+  columns: "2"
   background:
     text_color_light: False
   spacing: